Employer brand

 • Leading by example by adopting healthy at-work habits

-Not only will teams be more happy, engaged and productive, they will begin to build an emotional connection to your company, becoming an advocate for potential future hires.
+Not only will teams be more happy, engaged and productive, they will begin to build an emotional connection to your company, which will help towards employee attraction, as they will become advocates for potential future hires

 Financial security and benefits